 Lorraine M. López: López’s first book, Soy la Avon Lady and Other Stories, won the inaugural Miguel Marmól Prize; her second book, Call Me Henri, was awarded the Paterson Prize; and her novel, The Gifted Gabaldón Sisters, was a Borders/Las Comadres Selection.
 López’s Homicide Survivors Picnic and Other Stories was a Finalist for the PEN/Faulkner Prize.
 She has edited a collection of essays entitled An Angle of Vision: Women Writers on Their Poor or Working-Class Roots (University of Michigan Press).
 Her most recent novel, The Realm of Hungry Spirits, and another edited collection of essays, The Other Latin@, were published in 2011.

-Lorrie Moore: Moore is the author of four collections of short stories, Self Help, Like Life, Birds of America, and The Collected Stories; three novels, Anagrams, Who Will Run the Frog Hospital?, and A Gate at the Stairs; and a children’s novel, The Forgotten Helper.
+Lorrie Moore: Moore is the author of five collections of short stories, Self Help, Like Life, Birds of America, The Collected Stories, and Bark; three novels, Anagrams, Who Will Run the Frog Hospital?, and A Gate at the Stairs; and a children’s novel, The Forgotten Helper.
 She has won the O. Henry Award, The Irish Times International Fiction Price, the Rea Award for the Short Story, and the PEN/Malamud award for short fiction.
 Her reviews and essays have appeared in such publications as the New York Review of Books, The New Yorker, The Yale Review, and The Atlantic.
 She was elected to the American Academy of Arts and Sciences in 2001 and to the American Academy of Arts and Letters in 2006.
-A fourth collection of stories, Bark, will be published by Knopf in spring 2014.

 Nancy Reisman: Reisman is the author of the novel The First Desire, a NY Times notable book and winner of the Goldberg prize from the Foundation for Jewish Culture, and of the story collection House Fires, which received the 1999 Iowa Short Fiction Award.
 Her stories have appeared in many journals and anthologies, among them Tin House, SubTropics, Glimmer Train, Five Points, Best American Short Stories, O’Henry Award Stories, and Jewish in America.
 She has received fellowships from the Fine Arts Work Center in Provincetown, the Bogliasco Foundation, and the National Endowment for the Arts.

 Sandy Solomon: Solomon’s collection of poetry, Pears, Lake, Sun, won the Agnes Lynch Starrett award.
 Her poems have appeared in such journals as The New Yorker, The New Republic, The Threepenny Review, The Gettysburg Review, The Times Literary Supplement, and Partisan Review.
 Garrison Keillor has featured a poem on his radio program, The Writer’s Almanac, and several poems have been included in anthologies, including Women’s Work: Modern Women Poets Writing in English and Orpheus and Company: Contemporary Poems on Greek Mythology.
-Among her honors are fellowships from what is now known as the Radcliffe Institute for Advanced Study and at Bread Loaf.
+Among her honors are fellowships from what is now known as the Radcliffe Institute for Advanced Study and from Bread Loaf.
+She is Associate Director of the Creative Writing Program.